 Light's Relationship with Circadian Rhythm

-After thousands of years of sleeping when it’s dark and waking up in the morning, our bodies have grown accustomed to natural triggers like sunlight to regulate hormones that induce wakefulness and sleepiness.
+After thousands of years of sleeping when it’s dark and waking up in the morning, our bodies have grown accustomed to natural triggers like morning sunlight to regulate hormones that induce wakefulness and sleepiness.
 In today’s world, we often wake up before the sun and work in simulated lighting, so our bodies might struggle to accurately keep time.
 This could mean we struggle to fall asleep and wake up when we want to.

 Light alarms try to combat this by waking the body up slowly to light, simulating a sunrise.
 This could help our bodies to regulate hormones that make us alert.